muhashil/belajar-bareng-api/README.md

 ### Setup Project
 1. Create file `.env` in project directory and change variable value depending your development environment.
 Check reference file `.env.example`.

+1. (Optional) For local development using linux, please adjust "user" value in `docker-compose.yml` with local user ID.
+For ubuntu, you can check by run command `$ id -u` and `$ id -g` in terminal.

 1. Run `docker-compose run --rm composer composer install` to install required dependencies.

 1. Run `docker-compose build && docker-compose up` to run application.